-Thus, although additional cases would be needed to provide respectable statistical underpinning to these conclusions, preliminary data indicate that the definition presented earlier based on 158 definitional criteria cited by 57 respondents, corresponds quite closely with conceptions shared by a substantial majority of respondents in six major cities.
+respectable statistical underpinning to these conclusions, preliminary data indicates that the definition presented on page 25 based on 158 definitional criteria cited by 57 respondents, corresponds quite closely with conceptions shared by a substantial majority of respondents in six major cities.
 The definition thus indicates quite specifically the kind of unit referred to in respondents' evaluations of gang problems in their cities.